Ptycoin507/ptycoin507/README.txt

 # ptycoin
-Ptycoin Cryptomoneda de Panam·
+Ptycoin Cryptomoneda de Panam√°

 Use the following instructions to mine a block.

 Open your wallet, and make sure your wallet is connected with a node.
 Your wallet is connected when you see the icon Wallet connections Scrypt and SHA256 in the lower right corner of your wallet.

-The message ìSyncing Headers (0,0%)î will disappear once you mine your first block.
+The message ‚ÄúSyncing Headers (0,0%)‚Äù will disappear once you mine your first block.

-Close your wallet and create the file ptycoin507.conf in the folder ì%APPDATA%\ptycoin507\î.
+Close your wallet and create the file ptycoin507.conf in the folder ‚Äú%APPDATA%\ptycoin507\‚Äù.

 Paste the following text into ptycoin507.conf and save the file.